 As an international student studying in the United States, having a US bank account will make managing your finances significantly easier.
-With a US bank account, you can deposit your financial aid awards, loans, and stipends—all of which are typically paid by check—as well as money from home.
+With a US bank account, you will be able to deposit your financial aid awards, loans, and stipends—all of which are typically paid by check—as well as money from home into your account in order to then be able to spend it on your necessary education expenses - and maybe a little fun, too!.

-With a bank account, you can pay all of your bills by check, and manage your bill payments online.
-In addition, many banks issue debit cards with a MasterCard or Visa emblem, which enables you to use the card to make purchases anywhere that accepts credit cards.
+With a local bank account, you can pay all of your bills by check, and manage your bill payments online.
+In addition, many banks issue debit cards with a MasterCard or Visa emblem, which enables you to use the card to make purchases anywhere that accepts credit cards, or withdraw cash from an ATM (Automatic Teller Machine).

 There are two main types of bank accounts in the US.
 They are:

 These allow you to frequently deposit and withdraw money.
-They are a great way to pay your monthly bills.
+They are a great way to pay your monthly bills, and for day to day spending.
 When you open a checking account, it usually comes with a checkbook and a bank card.
 There are usually minimum monthly balances and service fees, and these vary depending on the type of account you open.
-Most international students only need a checking account, which they use for managing living expenses while at school
+Most international students only need a checking account, which they use for managing living expenses while at school.

-These are for long term deposits for accruing interest.
-The interests, minimum balances, and service fees will vary from bank to bank.
+These are for longer term deposits for accruing interest.
+The interest rates, minimum balances, and service fees will vary from bank to bank.
 As an international student, you will probably not need a savings account.

 Ask your school’s international student office or check their website to find out if your school has a relationship with a specific bank to which they refer their international students.
 If a bank is used to working with international students, the process of opening a bank account will run much more smoothly for you.
 You might also try to find a bank with a branch close to your campus.